 Your debts qualify for bankruptcy relief when you can prove you are unable to pay them, but a great deal depends on your situation and which chapter you are filing bankruptcy under.
 Debts can be either unsecured or secured.
 Secured debts include mortgages, cars, and debts related to a property you’re still paying for.

 Unsecured debts include credit card debt, bills, collections, judgments, and unsecured loans.
 It’s important to know which debts qualify for bankruptcy.
-But, it’s even more important to know whether or not your situation makes you eligible for this major step.
+But, it’s even more important to know whether your situation makes you eligible for this major step.
 To determine this, a full financial assessment is necessary.
 You can start by reading more about debts that qualify.

 Defaulting on a Student Loan